alkem-io/alkemio/Design/ConceptualDesign.md

 This is a working document intended to capture key concepts and terminology that are used within the context of CherryTwist.

-As these concepts are used throughout CherryTwist it is important for anyone new to CherryTwist to be familiar with the contents of this document.
+As these concepts are used throughout CherryTwist, it is important for anyone new to CherryTwist to be familiar with the contents of this document.

 # **Challenge: A Journey with many steps**